SiteSnapAU/sitesnap-policy.github.io/README.md

 **Last Updated:** March 20, 2024

 ## 1. Introduction
 SiteSnap ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our SiteSnap mobile application.
+This Privacy Policy explains how we handle your information when you use our SiteSnap mobile application.

 ## 2. Information We Collect
-We collect the following types of information:

-- **Photos and Images:** Photos taken through the app and their associated metadata
-- **Device Information:** Camera and photo library access permissions
-- **Usage Data:** How you interact with the app
-- **Categories and Settings:** Your customized categories and app settings

-## 3. How We Use Your Information
-We use the collected information to:

-- Provide and maintain our Service
-- Store your photos and associated metadata locally on your device
+We do not collect, store, or transmit any personal or sensitive information.
+All data, including photos and associated metadata, is processed and stored locally on your device.

-- Save your preferences and settings
-- Improve and optimize our app
+## 3. No Data Collection
+SiteSnap does not collect any data from its users.
+We do not transmit or store personal information, usage data, or any other identifiable data on external servers.
+All app-related data remains on your device and under your control.
+This design ensures compliance with the Australian Privacy Principles (APPs) under the Privacy Act 1988 (Cth), as no personal information is collected, used, or disclosed.

 ## 4. Data Storage and Security
 - All photos and data are stored locally on your device
 - We do not upload or store your photos on external servers
 - Your data remains under your control